loganfsmyth/imap-js/README.md

 All IMAP commands are defined, and return properly, but character-set conversion have not been implemented in most places.
 Because there is still work to be done at the lower level, the object-oriented wrappers remain as a TODO for the time being.

+# License

+Copyright (c) 2011 Logan Falconer Smyth
+Dual licensed under the MIT and GPL licenses.
+See MIT-LICENSE.txt and GPL-LICENSE.txt